15 October 2024

 But why have things not changed?
 Why are women still doing more?

 I would say that the first men to realise that there had been a change were millennial men.
 But even then, I see husbands who think that changing the odd nappy, mowing the lawn in summer and taking out the rubbish every week is equal.
 Is fair.
-But some of these men seem to want recognition for doing what is the bare minimum.
+Yet these men seem to want recognition for doing what is the bare minimum.

 It seems to me that there is something innate in men, in their makeup, that sees women as the homemakers and men as the providers.
 Regardless of how times have changed.
 Because if you follow the trend that millennial men started to realise that they needed to contribute more than simply working, coming home and putting their feet up, then each generation of men should be doing more.
 But that isn’t the case.